-- 1. Whistleblowing describes the act of reporting or disclosing information which relates to suspected serious wrongdoing or dangers in the workplace and is made in the public interest. - 2.
-This policy enables employees and other persons working for United Learning or on our premises, together with suppliers and those providing services under a contract with United Learning, to confidentially voice concerns over suspected malpractice or wrongdoing. - 3.
+- 1. Whistleblowing describes the act of reporting or disclosing information which relates to suspected serious wrongdoing or dangers in the workplace and is made in the public interest. - This policy enables employees and other persons working for United Learning or on our premises, together with suppliers and those providing services under a contract with United Learning, to confidentially voice concerns over suspected malpractice or wrongdoing. - 3.
 This policy aims to: - a.
 Develop and maintain a working environment in which everyone feels able and encouraged to speak up about concerns they may have in relation to any of the circumstances detailed in section - b.
 Provide avenues for individuals to raise concerns and receive appropriate feedback and responses; - c.
 Establish a fair and impartial investigative procedure; - d.
 Ensure that individuals will be protected from any reprisals or victimisation as a result of raising their concerns; - e.
 Ensure that the activities of United Learning, its officers and employees, whilst confidential in terms of commercial operations, are not subject to cover-up where any of the circumstances referred to in section 2.1 arise. - 4.
 United Learning seeks to conduct itself with honesty and integrity at all times and accordingly promotes a culture of openness, cooperation and accountability.
 Everyone has a role to play in ensuring the success of this policy, which should be followed to report any suspected danger or wrongdoing as soon as possible.
 All managers and leaders should set an appropriate standard and proactively promote awareness of this policy and ensure that concerns are taken seriously. - 5.
-The Whistleblowing Policy should not be used for matters of personal interest, e.g. breach of an individual's contract, unless the particular case is in the public interest and impacts others.
-In such circumstances, please refer to the appropriate policy, for example, the United Learning Grievance Procedure or the school's Complaints Policy.
+For matters of personal interest and those which do not impact the wider public, please refer to the United Learning Grievance Procedure.